About EMV

 604-732-1610 ext.
 1 | natalie@earlymusic.bc.ca

 Natalie is a graduate of the English Department Graduate Studies program of the University of British Columbia.
 Her research mainly focused on film adaptations of Philip K. Dick’s works.
-Before starting at EMV in May 2022, Natalie was the office administrator of The First Nations Drum Newspaper and a shift manager at a small local restaurant.
+Before starting at EMV in May 2022, Natalie was the office administrator of The First Nations Drum Newspaper .

-Aside from work, Natalie volunteers for Push International Performing Arts Festival and likes to spend her free time reading in the sun and taking photos.
+Aside from work, Natalie volunteers for Push International Performing Arts Festival and likes to spend her free time at her local pottery studio playing with clay.

 BOARD